Aleshsparrow/Password_generator_homework/README.md

 # Password_generator_homework
 ## About the project.
 * The sole reason for this project is to help people/companies that deal with a lot of sensitive and personal information and are required to change password every few days or weeks come up with a strong password.
 Coming up with a strong password password sounds like an easy task, but it becomes a little difficult when you have to come up with a new password every few days or weeks.
+The generated password would have mixture of uppercase letters, lowercase letters, numbers and special characters.
+The user can also choose the desired length of the password.

     I started out by just having a simple html layout, added little style with css and did most of the work with java script.